 And actor Willem Dafoe hopefully (?) dressed as his character from “The Lighthouse.” looking at pancake mix and wondering, “why’d you spilled yer beans?”

 Talk to Us

 Send in your comments, mailbag questions, recipe mishaps, or cooking tips: email@example.com.
-Also do us a favor and follow our Sunshine + Microbes Instagram and our brand new Facebook page!
+Also do us a favor and follow us on Facebook and Instagram.

 If you enjoyed this email, please share it with others.
 If someone forwarded this to you, click the button to sign up: